-Jubii Europe will continue the liquidation process; however, a detailed time schedule for the completion of this process cannot be provided at present.
-This is mainly due to the proceeding against Telia Company as the Court of Appeal has not yet disclosed a schedule.
+Jubii Europe will continue the liqudation process; however, a detailed time schedule for the completion of this process cannot be provided at present.
+This is mainly due to the proceeding against Telia Company as the Supreme Court has not yet decided about Yarps Network Services AB i.L. ́s appeal.

-The Annual General Meeting of Shareholders will be held within six month after the end of the financial year 2015/2016
+The Annual General Meeting of Shareholders will be held within six month after the end of the financial year 2016/2017.

-Haarlem, the Netherlands December 1, 2016
+Haarlem, the Netherlands December 5, 2017